What Is Epilepsy?

 People who have had liver disease or acute angle glaucoma should not take clonazepam, and people with lung problems should use the drug with caution.
 Clonazepam can be addictive, and abrupt withdrawal may trigger status epilepticus.
 Side effects include drowsiness, imbalance and staggering, irritability, aggression, hyperactivity in children, weight gain, eye muscle problems, slurred speech, tremors, skin problems, and stomach problems.

-Lamotrigine (Lamictal, generic) is approved as add-on (adjunctive) therapy for partial seizures, and generalized seizures associated with Lennox-Gastaut syndrome, in children aged 2 years and older and in adults.
+Lamotrigine (Lamictal, generic) is approved as add-on (adjunctive) therapy for focal (partial) seizures, and generalized seizures associated with Lennox-Gastaut syndrome, in children aged 2 years and older and in adults.

 Lamotrigine is also approved as add-on therapy for treatment of primary generalized tonic-clonic (PGTC) seizures, also known as "grand mal" seizures, in children aged 2 years and older and adults.
 Lamotrigine can be used as a single drug treatment (monotherapy) for adults with partial seizures.
 Birth control pills lower blood levels of lamotrigine.